 Supplemental Security Income (SSI) recipients typically are not required to file tax returns and typically do not receive SSA-1099 tax forms.
-Neverheless, SSI recipients will automatically receive a $1,200 stimulus with no further action needed on their part.
-SSI recipients who did not file a 2019 and 2018 return and who do not have a representative payee should receive their electronic payment from the IRS by May 13 by direct deposit or to their Direct Express card if they did not use the IRS’ Non-Filer Tool.
-The IRS will begin mailing paper checks on May 15 to SSI recipients who receive their monthly SSI payment by paper check, and to SSI recipients who used the IRS’ Non-Filer Tool but left the bank account information empty.
+SSI recipients who did not file a 2019 and 2018 return and who do not have a representative payee should have received their $1,200 electronic payment from the IRS by May 13 by direct deposit or to their Direct Express card if they did not use the IRS’ Non-Filer Tool.
+The IRS began mailing paper checks on May 15 to SSI recipients who receive their monthly SSI payment by paper check, and to SSI recipients who used the IRS’ Non-Filer Tool but left the bank account information empty.

 Lower-income Americans who haven’t filed a 2018 or a 2019 return because they are under the normal income limits for filing a tax return must use the IRS’s new web tool.
 (This group includes single filers who made under $12,200 and married couples making less than $24,400 in 2019.)
 Using the tool won’t result in owing more taxes, the IRS says.
 When you enter basic information, including your Social Security number, name, address, and dependents, the IRS will use this information to confirm eligibility and calculate and send a stimulus payment. an Economic Impact Payment.
 You can enter bank or financial information to get your check deposited directly into your account — a much faster option than getting a paper check in the mail.